 The MEHP—a collaboration of the schools of Business, Education, Medicine, Nursing, and Public Health—is designed for experienced health professionals with master's or doctoral degrees.
 That could include physicians, nurses, public health faculty, dentists, and pharmacists.

-The degree program helps these professionals advance in educator roles, through "an approach that treats teaching as scholarship," says MEHP director Toni Ungaretti.
+The degree program helps these professionals advance in educator roles, through "an approach that treats teaching as scholarship," says Toni Ungaretti, MEHP director and assistant dean at the School of Education.
 The underlying goal, she says, is "to prepare leaders and change agents who transform health professions education across the globe."

 Ungaretti says that MEHP graduates tend to be recognized names in their fields, publishing in highly regarded journals and moving up to top leadership positions.

 Salas, who has worked on education issues at the national level through the American Academy of Neurology, says the MEHP responds directly to the recent progression of the "medical educator" track, as top positions become increasingly competitive.

 "The days of 'you are good with students and like to teach' are over when selecting people to be in educational leadership roles, such as clerkship or program directors," she says.
 "Nowadays, faculty interested in medical education are looking for more-formal training to better connect with their adult learners."

 Martha Kennedy, the director of clinical education in the Department of Surgery at the Johns Hopkins Hospital, recognized the degree as a chance to boost her expertise.
 While she had served in various teaching and mentoring roles throughout her nursing career, she felt her degrees hadn't sufficiently prepared her for that dimension of her work.